lukkan99/jColour-reloaded/README.md

 Website + discord.js interface for the jColour-reloaded bot

-powerd by j-colour and karma.js
+powerd by jcolour and karma.js

 Currently in early beta